ILIAS-eLearning/ILIAS/templates/default/020-dependencies/How-to_Removing-and-Merging-Bootstrap3.md

 // end of section based on bootstrap 3
 ```

-Link the license from this inline comment or the file /templates/default/Guidelines_SCSS-Coding.md
+Link the license from this inline comment or (as shown in the example) in the dependency section of the file /templates/default/Guidelines_SCSS-Coding.md

 # Contact